 The users of environments are diverse and have different needs.
 Individual characteristics such as gender, stage in life cycle, family structure, role or task affect our environmental needs.
 In addition, organizational characteristics such as organizational culture, goals, and structure help shape building form and use.

-That the professional practice of interior design should be based on enhancing the human condition.
-Issues of central importance include how the qualities of the interior environment (i.e., interior architecture, building systems, lighting, furnishings, equipment and finishes) affect human behavior, comfort, and well-being.
+Design should be based on enhancing the human condition.
+Issues of central importance include how the qualities of the environment (i.e., interior design, building systems, lighting, furnishings, equipment and finishes) affect human behavior, comfort, and well-being.

 How the goals and ideals of both the individual and the organization are translated into physical form; and what the designer's responsibility is to society.

-The M.A. degree is a two-year, post-professional degree program intended for students with an undergraduate degree in interior design, architecture, or product design who want to do advanced study and research in interior design.
+The M.A. degree is a two-year, post-professional degree program intended for students with an undergraduate studio based degree in design (e.g. interior design, architecture, product design, etc.) who want to do advanced study and research in design.
 The program culminates in a formal research thesis in which students are encouraged to systematically develop and test research-based design solutions, theories, and methods.

 In addition to the online application via the Graduate School website, the following required documents must be submitted online: